sebbex1337/sebbex1337/README.md

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and always eager to learn new things and take on challenges.
 Here's a bit about me:

 ## About Me
-I'm 25 years old from Denmark, currently studying computer science at KEA.
+I'm 26 years old from Denmark, just graduated from KEA as a computer scientist.

 ## My GitHub Stats